 To find the loan provider/servicer for your Federal Direct Subsidized and Unsubsidized loans, you can login to your My Federal Student Aid account at studentaid.gov or contact the Federal Student Aid Center at 1.800.433.3243.

-To sign the Master Promissory Note for a Stafford or Parent Plus Loan please go to the MPN page of StudentLoans.gov.
-You will sign the Master Promissory Note electronically using a Federal Pin number the same that was used on the FAFSA.
-Be very careful that you sign your Master Promissory Note so that it exactly matches your name on your Social Security Card.
+To sign the Master Promissory Note for a Stafford or Parent Plus Loan please go to the MPN page of StudentAid.gov.
+You will sign the Master Promissory Note electronically using the same FSA ID and password.
+Please note: You must sign the MPN so that it matches your name on your Social Security Card.
 This will prevent any delays in the releasing of your funds.

 After you have applied for an alternative loan:

 Parent PLUS Loans are loans that are applied for by the parent(s) of the student.
 Parents of a dependent undergraduate student may apply for a Federal Direct PLUS loan to help meet the student's cost of attendance not covered by other financial aid.
 Interest rates and repayment provisions on PLUS loans are generally more favorable than other alternative loans available for educational expenses.
 The student's FAFSA is required.